ICAS Convention FAQs

 Q. Where can I then get a copy of the jet team schedules?

-A. There will be copies at the ICAS registration desk, on the tables in the rotunda, and at the front entrance of the exhibit hall.
+A. There will be copies at the ICAS registration desk and at the front entrance of the exhibit hall.

 Q. How often will you print air show schedules during the convention?